What to Ask a Home Builder

-- A better location within the neighborhood.
+- A better location within the neighborhood or subdivision.

-- A larger, flatter or more usable lot.
+- A larger, flatter, or more usable lot.

 The home builder will use different vendors for different aspects of the home.
 If you need to meet them, it will be helpful to know about it.
 You should find out up-front who the vendors are and where their businesses are located.

 These are the locations where you will be picking out your selections unless the builder has them on site.

 13. When Do Extras Have to be Paid?
 Upfront or at Closing?